Dr. Chérie as

-Dr. Chérie has discovered that the most important, and often the most difficult part of the human experience is partnership.
-Everyone is either looking for love, or trying to find a way to sustain and feed the love they already have.
+Dr. Chérie has discovered that the most important, and often the most difficult part of the human experience is partnering with another.
+Everyone seem to be looking for love, or trying to find a way to sustain and nourish the love relationship they already have.

-Dr. Chérie can help you develop new partnerships and improve existing relationships through self-realization and analysis.
-Through years of coaching, Dr. Chérie has seen individuals manifest their soul mates, get unstuck from breakdowns, resolve triggers and bring romance back into an old stale relationship.
+Dr. Chérie will help you develop new partnerships and improve existing relationships through reflection, discovery, and self-realization.
+Through decades of coaching, Dr. Chérie has witnessed individuals manifesting their soul mates, turn breakdowns into breakthroughs, resolve old triggers from childhood, and bring romance back into an old unexciting relationship.

 Dr. Chérie wrote the book on love: If Love Is a Game, These Are the Rules.
-The ten rules set forth are universal truths that, inherently, you already know, but often you lose sight of these truths in the confusing game of romance.
+She is quoted as attributing the book to her marriage-partnership of over three decades.
+The ten rules set forth are universal truths that state, inherently, you already know, but often you lose sight of these truths in the confusing game of romance.
 Rules as simple as ‘You Must Love Yourself First’, ‘Communication is Essential’, and ‘You Must Nurture the Relationship for it to Thrive’ line the pages of this popular bestseller.
-Once understood and embraced, these rules will help you to learn more about your true self and your needs, and make you better able to meet the needs of others.
+Once understood and embraced, these rules will help you to learn more about your true self and your needs, and make you better able to manifest your soulmate.

 Your Relationship with Yourself